melaniebrgr/learning-computer-science/02-programming/04-design-patterns/state-pattern/state-pattern.md

 - each state has a set of _transitions_ that point to a new state
 - changes from one state to another are in response to some input

-State machines are memoryless; they make decisions (transition) based soley on where they are currently.
+State machines are memoryless; they make decisions (transition) based solely on where they are currently.

 An FSM can be completely described by a list of all its states, an initial state, and the inputs that trigger each transition.
 A change from one state to another is called a transition.
 There are of two types for FSMs: deterministic and non-deterministic.